SkyFan2002/test-scripts/backup-tools/README.md

 - `SOURCE_DIR`: The local directory path containing Databend data that needs to be backed up
 - `REMOTE_USER`: Username for SSH connection to the remote backup server
-- `REMOTE_HOST`: Hostname or IP address of the remote backup server
+- `REMOTE_HOST`: IP address of the remote backup server
 - `TARGET_DIR`: Directory on the remote server where backup data will be stored
 - `DATABEND_META_BIN`: Path to the databend-meta binary on the remote server
 - `DATABEND_QUERY_BIN`: Path to the databend-query binary on the remote server